altayburakhan/Finnhub_data_collector/README.md

 ## Testing

 The project includes a comprehensive test suite using `pytest`.
+The test configuration and fixtures are defined in `tests/conftest.py` (startLine: 20, endLine: 173).
 To run the tests, use the following command:

 ```bash
 poetry run pytest